 Massachusetts Property Owners Owe a Duty of Care

-Like in many US states, individuals and entities throughout Massachusetts have a duty of care to keep their guests safe, within reason, on any property they own or have jurisdiction over.
+Like in many US states, individuals and entities throughout Massachusetts have a duty of care to provide safe conditions for their guests, within reason, on any property they own or have jurisdiction over.
 Failure to do so is negligence on their part.
 This also means that depending on who currently has control of the property, you can either be up against the owner or their tenant.

 If the responsible party cannot remove the dangerous condition, they should warn visitors of the hazard.
 For example, if a landlord currently has a construction project in their apartment complex, they should ideally block off the area to prevent unauthorized access.
-If they cannot, they must ensure residents and guests are informed, such as through highly visible signages.
+If they cannot, they must ensure residents and guests are informed of the hazardous condition, such as through highly visible signage.
+Failing to uphold this legal duty is what leads to many premises liability accidents.

 The Massachusetts premises liability lawyer from GED Lawyers can assist with investigating further into the accident to determine the liable party.
 We can also help collect proof of negligence, such as surveillance camera footage and witness statements.

-If the trespasser wants to recover damages, they must prove the liable party created the hazard on the premises to harm others.
+If the person who was on the property without permission wants to recover damages, they must prove the liable party created the hazard on the premises to harm others.
+Typically, the burden of proof is much higher for people on residential or commercial properties illegally.

 For a free legal consultation with a premises liability lawyer serving Massachusetts, call (561) 995-1966